Health and Healing

 Sister Sarah and friends write the "Spiritual Rights of Mad Folks"

-When FSPA opened St. Francis Hospital, now Mayo Clinic Health System - Franicscan Healthcare, in La Crosse, Wis., in 1883, it was a time when many people termed hospitals as “pest houses.”
+When FSPA opened St. Francis Hospital, now Mayo Clinic Health System - Franicscan Healthcare, in La Crosse, Wisconsin, in 1883, it was a time when many people termed hospitals as “pest houses.”
 Yet physicians and residents welcomed and encouraged the sisters' foresight, courage, and commitment to their city as the congregation ventured into health care.

 The commitment gradually extended to several hospitals, nursing homes, and schools for training nurses and other healthcare professionals.
 Initially, FSPA staffed many of the positions and supervised most departments.
 Their daily presence had a strong and deep influence on patient care.
 The spiritual dimension was always a priority as sisters listened, prayed with, and counseled patients, family and staff.